-We encourage applications from students at our partner schools who:
+We encourage applications from students and alums at our partner schools who:

-- Are currently completing their junior or senior year and will graduate with a B.S. or B.A in a STEM field.
-Are currently completing their junior or senior year and will graduate with a B.S. or B.A in a STEM field.
-Please note that a degree in a STEM field is not required for the M.S. in Innovation and Management program, however, students should have strong quantitative ability as evidenced by prior success in technical or mathematics coursework
+- Are currently completing their junior or senior year and will graduate with a BS or BA in a STEM field, or who have graduated with a BS or BA in a STEM field.
+Please note that a degree in a STEM field is not required for the MS in Innovation and Management program, however, students should have strong quantitative ability as evidenced by prior success in technical or mathematics coursework

 - Have a cumulative GPA of 3.20 or higher.
 (Please note that each application is reviewed holistically, and applicants not meeting the GPA requirement will still be considered and reviewed by the department.)